Markewycz/markewycz/README.md

 ###

-<p align="left">My name is Gracjan and I'm a Frontend Developer, from Poland, based in Denmark. <br>I'm self-taught, and I'm working hard to expand my skills and knowledge.</p>
+<p align="left">My name is Gracjan and I'm a Frontend Developer from Poland, based in Denmark. <br>I'm self-taught, and I'm working hard to expand my skills and knowledge.</p>

 ###